ibm-cloud-docs/containers/cs_clusters.md

     ```
     {: pre}

-    **Note:** It can take up to 15 minutes for the worker node machines to be ordered, and for the cluster to be set up and provisioned in your account.
+    **Note:** For virtual machines, it can take a few minutes for the worker node machines to be ordered, and for the cluster to be set up and provisioned in your account.

     When the provisioning of your cluster is completed, the status of your cluster changes to **deployed**.